Mono VS Poly Diamond Emulsions Explained.

 • Good for lighter touch-ups and high mirror finishes, giving the polished cutting bevels a smoothend surface.

-but the choice depends on your preference: whether your after fast, clean cutting particles, with a refined progression, that leave a linear sctratch pattern, that has a crisp bite and remarkably polished edge or wether your wanting smaller, harder, wear-risitant, finer cutting particles that are gentle on your edge, giving a soft progression, with a multi-directional scratch pattern and produce more of an excellently polished, particularly smoothed-out bevel."
+whether you go with Mono diamonds for fast, clean cutting particles, giving a refined progression, leaving a linear sctratch pattern, that has a crisp bite and remarkably polished edge or wether your wanting smaller, harder, wear-risitant, finer cutting particles that are gentle on your edge, giving a soft progression, with a multi-directional scratch pattern that produce more of highly polished, particularly smoothed-out bevels from Poly diamonds."